winston-lab/warner_chip_seq/README.md

 - the second line is the number of paired reads that are mapped to the respective genome in each 'sorted.bam' file The lines continue to alternate for each BAM file processed.

 **6. Do spike-in normalization math.**

 Spike-in normalization math is not intuitive (at least it isn't to me).
 I have included a PDF ('chip_spikeins.pdf') in this repository that was written by James Chuang and explains all of the logic and algebra behind this step.
 In short, the 'input' libraries allow us to empirically determine the proportion of experimental to spike-in material that went into each IP.

 Essentially, if we wanted to normalize the experimental input signal between libraries, we could just normalize by library size (number of experimental reads).
 Scaling by library size does not work for the IPs, however, as getting half as many experimental reads is meaningful (as long as the number of spike-in reads is the same).
 Therefore, if we use the spike-in reads to "link" the IP and input samples, we can scale each IP to the same scale as the input signal.
 Then you can calculate the IP enrichment over input, which is exactly what we want to do!
 (And is what we do in step 8.)

+For the python script in this step to work for any data sets other than the ones used in my ChIP experiment, you will probably need to change indexing the for loop in lines 97-98.
+I haven't been able to figure out how to make the indexing step run autonomously, and so you need to figure out the indexing math to line up your IP samples with the appropriate inputs.

 If you look carefully at the math that is being done, I multiply the calculated scaling factor by 10000000.
 This is purely to make the resulting coverage numbers human readable: since each scaling factor is multiplied by the same constant, it does not affect the ratios between libraries.